neverfap-deluxe/nfd-api/content/content_meditations/_index.md

 I produce them on a weekly basis and they can be downloaded as a podcast on iTunes, Castbox and Spotify.
 They are also avaliable on <a class="link" href="https://soundcloud.com/neverfapdeluxe">SoundCloud</a>.

 Before diving into these guided meditations however, it's best that you first read about what meditation actually is as a practice, as well as how it can benefit you.
-Article: <a href="https://neverfapdeluxe.com/articles/the-importance-of-meditation-for-porn-addiction/"class="link">The Importance Of Meditation For Porn Addiction</a>
+Article: <a href="https://neverfapdeluxe.com/articles/the-importance-of-meditation-for-porn-addiction/"class="link">The Importance Of Meditation For Overcoming Porn Addiction</a>

 In addition, please read <a class="link" href="https://neverfapdeluxe.com/practices/observe-your-senses">Observe Your Senses</a> in order to gain a better understanding of how to actually practice meditation.